Gossard perspector: Trilinear coordinates

-Generalisations
+Generalizations

 The construction yielding the Gossard triangle of a triangle ABC can be generalised to produce triangles A'B'C' which are congruent to triangle ABC and whose sidelines are parallel to the sidelines of triangle ABC.

-Generalisation 1
+Zeeman’s Generalization

 This result is due to Christopher Zeeman.

 Let l be any line parallel to the Euler line of triangle ABC.
 Let l intersect the sidelines BC, CA, AB of triangle ABC at X, Y, Z respectively.
 Let A'B'C' be the triangle formed by the Euler lines of the triangles AYZ, BZX and CXY.
 Then triangle A'B'C' is congruent to triangle ABC and its sidelines are parallel to the sidelines of triangle ABC.

-Generalisation 2
+Yiu’s Generalization

 This generalisation is due to Paul Yiu.

 Let P be any point in the plane of the triangle ABC different from its centroid G.